MemuGG64/SimpleNotes-GTK/README.md

 ```Bash
 python3 SimpleNotes.py
 ```

 **Disclaimer:**
-this app was made with the use of AI
+AI was used to make this app